Prunus lusitanica, Portuguese laurel

 Native Range

-Native to the Iberian Peninsula (Portugal and Spain), southwestern France, the Azores, Canary Islands, and Morocco.
-Found in moist, acidic forests, stream banks, and mountain laurel woodlands at low to moderate elevations.
+Native to the Iberian Peninsula, southwestern France, the Azores, the Canary Islands, and Morocco, growing in moist forests, ravines, and rocky slopes.

 Suggested Uses